ksuares1/anticipate/README.md

 ## Getting Started

-After cloning this repository to your terminal, do an npm install to ensure that all dependencies will be downloaded from your package.json.
+After cloning this repository to your terminal, do an npm install to ensure that all dependencies will be to your package.json.
 Create a server.js file to run node.js on the backend of your application.

 ## Prerequisites